Next Club Meeting -- January

 I'm not a student, can I still join?

-Although the original purpose is to create connections between students in the VERSIM community, we also welcome young and older scientists!
+Although the original purpose was to foster connections between students in the VERSIM and GEM community, we also want to promote interaction across generations of scientists, so everyone is welcome!
 If you like discussing science, sharing your knowledge, and motivating your juniors, we would like to hear from you.

 This sounds great, how do I join?
 [Wait, I have questions]